microsoft/BCTech/samples/AdminCenterApi/README.md

 ## Specifically for Delegated Admins

-If you are a partner who has a reseller relationship to one or more customers, also known as delegated admins, you can also use the APIs to manage your *customers'* Business Central environments.
+If you are a partner who has a reseller relationship to one or more customers, also known as a delegated admin, you can also use the APIs to manage your *customers'* Business Central environments.

 There is a dedicated section that covers [how to call Partner Center APIs](PowerShell/PartnerCenter.ps1), which e.g. can be used to list all your customers.